flyingcircusio/fc-nixos/doc/src/base.rst

 Also, those packages are not providing running daemons (like OpenLDAP).
 If you need a managed component, those need to be activated explicitly.

+You can look up packages and their descriptions via the `NixOS Package Search <https://search.nixos.org/packages>`_.

 Packages
 --------